Labonno0987/Playwright-DailyFinance-Automation/README.md

-# UI Automation using Selenium & TestNG
+# Automated UI Testing with Playwright and JavaScript
 ---
 ##  Description
 This project demonstrates UI automation for the [Daily Finance](https://dailyfinance.roadtocareer.net/) web application using Playwright and JavaScript, following the Page Object Model (POM) design pattern.The automation covers user journey — from registration to password reset — along with validations using both UI assertions and mail verification techniques.
 The test scenarios were designed to mimic real-life user interactions, ensuring both functionality and reliability of the platform.
+The project is also integrated with Allure Reporting for detailed test execution insights.

 The test cases include **positive and negative** scenarios for: